Third-Party Tested ≥98% HPLC Purity — USA Shipped

 In published and preclinical research, Thymalin has been studied across the following areas:

-• Anti-aging and geroprotection
+• Senescence and geroprotection research

 • Viral infection response